tylernwatson/hiivemdptoolbox/README.rst

 descrete-time Markov Decision Processes.
 The list of algorithms that have been implemented includes backwards induction, linear programming, policy iteration, q-learning and value iteration along with several variations.

+**(Note: I've made some modifications and extensions to this to fix a couple of bugs, and add MDP visualization capabilities - Andrew Rollings)**

 The classes and functions were developped based on the `MATLAB <http://www.mathworks.com/products/matlab/>`_